Friday, October 31, 2014

 I grab a booklet titled, “An Introduction to The Khmer Rouge Trials”.
 The preface is given by Hun Sen, Cambodia's Prime Minister.
 He says,“During that time, over three million of our people lost their lives.
 They were our parents, our children, our relatives, our colleagues and our friends.
 Those of us who survived have lived for a quarter of a century bearing pain and grief for those we lost and being haunted by the nightmare of our own experiences.”

 What Hun Sen fails to mention, is that during the genocide, he was a Khmer Rouge commander!
-His former membership in the Khmer Rouge is believed to be one reason why these trials were delayed for years.
+His former membership in the Khmer Rouge is believed to be one reason why these trials were delayed, for years.
 It hasn't been proved that Hun Sen took part in war crimes during the Pol Pot era, but it hasn't been disproved either.

 On entering, I’m handed a headset and receiver to listen to the translations.
-Flags of the United Nations and Cambodia hang flat on the wall, with the ECCC seal in between them.
+Flags of the United Nations and Cambodia hang flat on the wall, with the ECCC seal between them.
 Looking at the participants, all lawyers and officials are wearing purple or black robes.
 Off to the right, seated alone, is an older Cambodian.
 I quickly recognize him.
 It's hard to believe it, but there he is.

 Ex-prison warden Duch(photo:Wikipedia)